Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 because the traffic was horrendous.
 With the Rhapsody in perfect view, we

-just sat there unmoving behind an endless line of cars trying to get to Carnival.
+just sat there behind an endless line of unmoving cars trying to get to Carnival.

 The Galveston police were making it even harder for us by giving all cars